CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 ## Grafana Best Practices

-If Grafana is slow or laggy, you might need to adjust your dashboard settings.
+If data retrieval with Grafana is slow, you might need to adjust your dashboard settings.
 Fabric-wide queries on large networks (over 1000 switches) can generate millions of data points, which can significantly degrade performance.
 You can improve performance by optimizing queries, reducing data volume, and simplifying panel rendering.

 Avoid plotting all time-series data at once.
 To visualize the data in different ways:
    - {{<exlink url="https://grafana.com/docs/grafana/latest/fundamentals/timeseries/#aggregating-time-series" text="Aggregate time-series data">}}